kstenerud/concise-encoding/cbe-specification.md

 ### Markup

-A markup container stores XML-style data, which is essentially a map of attributes, followed by a list of contents:
+A markup container stores XML-style data, which is essentially a name, a map of attributes, and a list of contents:

     [name] [attributes] [contents]